 Maturity - The date upon which the principal or stated value of an investment becomes due and payable.
+An investments term of remaining maturity is measured from the settlement date to final maturity.

 Money Market - The market in which short-term debt instruments (Treasury bills, commercial paper, bankers acceptances, etc.) are issued and traded.